Tucker tensor factor models: matricization and mode-wise PCA estimation: Theoretical results

 Assumption 4.1 assumes zero-mean and bounded eighth-order moment of each entry of the noise tensor.
-It is consistent with Assumption C.1 in \cite{Bai2003Econometrica-inferential}, Assumption 2.2 in \cite{ChenFan2021JASA-statistical}, and Assumption D.1 in \cite{YuHeKongZhang2022JOE-projected}.
+It is consistent with Assumption C.1 in \citet{Bai2003Econometrica-inferential}, Assumption 2.2 in \citet{ChenFan2023JASA-statistical}, and Assumption D.1 in \citet{YuHeKongZhang2022JOE-projected}.
 Recall that the entry of the $(2D)$th-order covariance tensor of noise is $\mE(e_{t,i_1\cdots i_D}e_{t,i_1^{\prime}\cdots i_D^{\prime}})$.
-It describes the across modes dependency, which is assumed to be weak in Assumption 4.2.
-This reduces to what were stated in Assumption 4.2 in \cite{ChenFan2021JASA-statistical}, and Assumption D.2(2) in \cite{YuHeKongZhang2022JOE-projected}.
+It describes the across-modes dependency, which is assumed to be weak in Assumption 4.2.
+This reduces to what was stated in Assumption 4.2 in \citet{ChenFan2023JASA-statistical}, and Assumption D.2(2) in \citet{YuHeKongZhang2022JOE-projected}.
 Assumption 4.3 gives bounds to restrict weak correlation across different modes of the $(4D)$th-order covariance tensor $\cov(\mathcal{E}_t\circ\mathcal{E}_t,\mathcal{E}_s\circ\mathcal{E}_s)$.
-This reduces to the mode-2 tensor counterpart expressed in Assumption 4.3 in \cite{ChenFan2021JASA-statistical}, and Assumption D.3 in \cite{YuHeKongZhang2022JOE-projected}.
-Overall speaking, we allow weak dependency across modes of the noise and weak correlation among noises in Assumption 4, which is quite general incorporating independent tensor observations as special cases.
+This reduces to the mode-2 tensor counterpart expressed in Assumption 4.3 in \citet{ChenFan2023JASA-statistical}, and Assumption D.3 in \citet{YuHeKongZhang2022JOE-projected}.
+Overall, we allow weak dependence across modes and observations of the noise in Assumption 4, which is quite general incorporating independent tensor observations as special cases.